 They learn to share and be polite, respect for each other and respect for those who are different.
 They learn critical thinking and to have a questioning attitude.

-As of October 2022, the organization has completed six cohorts in the MI-RAMP distance- learning program.
-The date for the seventh cohort is November 18.
+As of March 2023, the organization has completed seven cohorts in the MI-RAMP distance- learning program.
+The date for the eighth cohort is April 1.
 See the flyer under Documents for more information.
 The program focuses on fundamental Math and Reading skills.
 Parent involvement is key and weekly sessions are led by Teachers-Tutors.
 The Teachers-Tutors provide guidance and weekly learning targets to the parents who are directly involved in teaching their child in the home environment.
 MI-RAMP have had the following cohorts:

 Cohort # of Young Scholars